MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 ---
 ms.assetid:
-title: Configuring sudo elevation for UNIX or Linux Monitoring
+title: Configure sudo elevation for UNIX or Linux Monitoring
-description: This article provides sudoers file templates for monitoring Unix and Linux operating systems with Microsoft System Center Operations Manager (SCOM).
+description: This article provides sudoers file templates for monitoring Unix and Linux operating systems with Microsoft System Center Operations Manager.
 author: sepaugh
 ms.author: lornesepaugh
 manager: benvan
-ms.date: 02/24/2024
+ms.date: 02/27/2024
-ms.product: msc-operations-manager
 ms.topic: reference
+ms.service: system-center
+ms.subservice: operations-manager
 ---

-# Configuring sudo elevation for UNIX/Linux monitoring
+# Configure sudo elevation for UNIX/Linux monitoring

 Effective monitoring of UNIX or Linux operating systems requires some elevated permissions on the client system for both monitoring and maintenance tasks.
-We've provided templates for configuring sudo for baseline operability.
+There are sudoers configuration templates provided in this article for baseline operability.

 ## Introduction